VolkanSah/Exploring-the-Code-Interpreter-in-OpenAI-GPT/README.md

-# Exploring the Code Interpreter in OpenAI ChatGPT (4)
+# Exploring the Code Interpreter in OpenAI GPT (4)

 The code interpreter is an advanced feature of OpenAI's ChatGPT that brings a new level of interactivity to the AI model.
 It is designed to execute Python code in a sandboxed environment and provide real-time results, making it a powerful